 Heat of the Moment

-It's fairly unlikely that you've never heard Asia, especially if you're the wrong side of thirty; they were irritatingly ubiquitous in the early '80s, and 1982's Asia was an exceedingly major hit.
+It's fairly unlikely that you've never heard Asia, especially if you're the wrong side of thirty; they were irritatingly ubiquitous in the early '80s, while 1982's Asia was an exceedingly major hit.
 All the progheads went wild when the band's formation was announced; "Howe, Wetton, Palmer and er, that bloke from Buggles?
 Dream team!"
 Except it wasn't.
 Far from being a prog supergroup, Asia were out-and-out AOR, with the occasional pomp flourish just to keep the old fans happy.
 Asia produced two HUGE hits in Heat Of The Moment and Only Time Will Tell, which made them an awful lot of money, while not endearing them to old proggers in the slightest.
 Like they cared.

 Geoff Downes was a total keyboard freak, with the most outrageous collection of instruments; on their second tour, he lined up thirty or forty of the things (right) on a riser along the back of the stage, then just moved up and down the line during the set.
 In the middle of the massed banks of keys was his Mellotron M400; he may have used it more live than in the studio, but as far as I can hear, it's on just one song on Asia, Cutting It Fine and not much at that (a small burst of choir), although it's hard to tell, there's so much going on at once.
 Now, when I originally reviewed this album, some years ago, I wrote this: